Project-team

 Inversion of Differential Equations For Imaging and physiX

-Our scientific research interests are the following:
+Our scientific research interests include:

-• Theoretical understanding and analysis of the forward and inverse mathematical models (PDE), including in particular the development of reduced models.
+• Theoretical understanding and analysis of forward and inverse mathematical models (PDE), including in particular the development of reduced models.

 Centre(s) inria